Varaprasad4127/CarmaApi/README.md

 A load balancer is created in the public subnet to act as a reverse proxy. alb listener resource is created and configured to listen on port 80 and forward to the target group.

 An ecr repository is created.

 A null resource is used to execute a script which will build a docker image for the dockerfile created locally.
 Also it logins to the aws ecr using AWS CLI from powershell.
 After logging in, the local docker image for the sample app html page is pushed to the remote aws ecr repository.
+Please refer screenshot11 to view the pushed image in the repository.

 An autoscaling group is created which spins up a single instance in the private subnet.
 A launch configuration template was created with the desired configuration of the virtual machine and it is attached to the auto scaling group.
 IAM role and policy are created which will grant all the necessary permissions to the private ec2.
 The launch template also has user data script which will be executed when the instance spins up.
 The script installs docker in the virtual machine.
 It retrieves the docker image from the ecr repository and deploys it on the server.